Rethinking Advanced Civilization: A Vedic Lens on Technology, Wealth, and Inner Consciousness

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Ecological stewardship, social cohesion, respect for multiple spiritual paths, and equitable institutions that nurture human dignity.
-Communities that pair innovation with inner ethics tend to show resilience and sustainable prosperity.
+The article points to ecological stewardship, social cohesion, respect for multiple spiritual paths, and equitable institutions that nurture human dignity.
+It also links inner ethics with resilience, reduced conflict, and sustainable prosperity.